LibertyDSNP/example-client/README.md

 ## Project Library and Design Choices

-#### __Boiler Plate:__
-To provide a majority of the baseline boilerplate code and setup for the project we decided to use the CarbonFive's creat-react-app extension [Spraygun](https://github.com/carbonfive/spraygun-react-ts)
+__Boiler Plate:__ [Spraygun](https://github.com/carbonfive/spraygun-react-ts) will provide a majority of the baseline boilerplate code and setup for the project

 __Package Management:__ [Node Package Manager](https://www.npmjs.com) (npm)